lchar/Python/README.md

 # Python
-Some python scripts I created for fun
+Some python scripts and notebooks I created